nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ***
 <!-- @@author JLoh579 -->
 ### Clearing the list: `CLEAR`
 Clears all items in the shopping list.
-Automatically resets remaining budget to the user’s set budget.

 Format: `CLEAR`
 <!-- @@author -->